I’m interested in…

 The Agile Leadership Collective Impact program is designed to enable school leadership teams to effectively implement their plans for improvement by adopting agile ways of working together.
 School leadership teams have improvement plans with goals, action plans and milestones.
 The key challenge for most is one of effective implementation with impact, despite the complexity, uncertainty and resistance they face in the complex-relational environments of contemporary schools.

 The Agile Leadership Collective Impact program provide a systematic process to animate and accelerate the school improvement work that teams are already engaged in.
 By providing the leadership frameworks, skills and tools, teams will be enabled to move through iterative cycles of action, feedback and refinement towards their intended impact for students, teachers and community.

 The longitudinal design of the program enables leaders to build improvement capacity by solving real challenges in their own unique educational setting.
 Leaders and their team are supported to move from theory to practice as they shift from the workshop intensives into the grounded application work within their school, before returning to unpack the lessons learned and plan for the next phase of improvement work.
 By building confidence in the Agile Leadership principles, mind-sets, tools and routines, teams will build the adaptive capacity to be flexible and responsive throughout their change journey.
 They will leave with practical approaches and new agile ways of working together that will be sustained beyond the scope of the formal program.

 Leadership teams will learn how to…

-BUILD fluency in embracing an agile mindset during complex educational change work
+EMBRACE and model agile mind-sets during complex educational change work

-DEVELOP the routines, norms and plans of highly-effective agile teams
+ADOPT and embed the plans, routines and norms of highly-effective agile teams

 HARNESS evaluative thinking to monitor the progress, successes, failures and roadblocks in the improvement journey as it unfolds.